dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 Check the map to make sure your bio picture is showing and the page you designed in Sketch shows up when you click your photo! https://dali-lab.github.io/17W-mappy/

-If you need help resolving a merge conflict error, scroll down to Help & Troubleshooting and read how to resolve it.

 If everything works, you're all set!
 To learn how to set up your own domain, and get more practice with Git, move on to the next section!
-This is optional, so it's up to you!
+This part is optional, so it's up to you!

+If you're having trouble getting things to work, you might check the following:

+* If you don't see your photo on the map, it might take a minute or two for it to display.
+Try refreshing your browser to see if that works.

+* If you make an update and sync some new changes with the server, and you don't see them load right away, it's probably a caching issue.
+In Chrome: open a new Incognito window, load the map page, and see if you see your updates.
+If you do, you're all set, it was a caching problem.

+* If you need help resolving a merge conflict error you received in Gitapp, scroll down to the Help & Troubleshooting section for more information on what these are and how to resolve them.

 ***